Menu (click on the line item below)

 If you require assistance, please email email@example.com.

 Under some circumstances, you may choose not to work as a Priority TA for a term and subsequently request a leave from your TA duties.
 Leaves can be requested for the following reasons:

 - academic research, exchange, and co-op positions;

 - certified medical leave, family leave or;

 - any other reason where the Academic Supervisor and/or the Department Head provides reasons in writing as to how the leave would benefit the student academically.

-In order to take a leave from duties and maintain your priority status, your leave needs to be approved in advance by the Dean of Graduate and Postdoctoral Affairs.
+In order to take a Leave from Duties and maintain your priority status, your leave needs to be approved in advance by the Office of the Deputy Provost.
 To request a leave from TA duties, complete and submit the TA Leave From Duties Form in Carleton Central.

 In some cases, although you maintain your priority for future terms of employment, the term you do not work is not replaced.
 In others (e.g. medical leave), the terms of future employment may be extended to make up for the lost term.
 Please check details in your CUPE 4600 collective agreement.

 TAs who receive an assignment and cannot accept the assignment (e.g., if they are not located in Canada during part or all of their TA assignment) may apply for a leave from duties.
 In order to apply for a leave from duties, please follow the normal procedure of applying in the “TA Leave from Duties” link in Carleton Central.

 *Please note TAs who have not held a regular position and are entering their first term as a TA are not eligible to take a leave from duties.
 Instead, TAs should contact their department and request that their TA funding be delayed to a later term.